edandresvan/practice-book-rust-in-action/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-These files are my own practice following the book lessons.
+The files in this repository are my own practice following the book lessons.s

 However, the original copyright belongs to Manning Books.

+McNamara, Tim.
+2021.
+Rust in Action.
+New York, NY: Manning Publications.
+ISBN: 9781617294556